unbanksytv/wt-notification-api/README.md

 {"subscriptionId": "63ccc93d66321f37a7203a26567fd1b0"}
 ```

+`resourceAddress` as well as `scope` are optional.
+If you do not
+specify them, all notifications that fulfill the remaining
+criteria will be broadcast to you.

+### Cancelling a subscription

-When you want to cancel the subscription, you have two
+When you want to cancel a subscription, you have two
 possibilities:

 1. Stop sending the `notification accepted` response from the